zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 14.9 #
+## What's new in v 15.0 #

-- Added progress bar for long filtering operations
-- Added timeout check to avoid hanging scraping operations
+- Added menu entry to install specific versions or branches
+- Added new manufacturers logos
+- Removed option to rotate screen, it's in AM options
-- Fixed vertical arcade videos
+- Improved aspect ratio correction for vertical handhelds
-- Increased buttons and players number in metadta editor
+- Improved smoothness of video transition for background

 ## Emulator system identifier #